ScaleBSD/scalebsd.github.io/_drafts/2018-05-12-UDP-On-FreeBSD-is-anyone-using-this-at-scale.md

 but fully half the samples are now attributable to the inpcb read lock:
 [![](/media/svg/2018.05.11/udpsender5.svg)](/media/svg/2018.05.11/udpsender5.svg)

-It turns out that we're partially receiver limited (on FreeBSD) fixing the inpbhash lock bumps received packets to 3.5Mpps.
+It turns out that we're partially receiver limited (on FreeBSD) fixing the inpcbhash lock bumps received packets to 3.5Mpps.